danfuzz/samizdat/doc/samizdat-0-lib/order.md

   itself.
 There is a total ordering of uniqlets, which is consistent, transitive, and symmetric &mdash; but otherwise arbitrary.

-* Derived values compare by type as primary, and data payload as secondary.
+* Derived values compare by type as primary (per above), and data payload as secondary.
 With types equal, derived values without a payload order earlier than ones with a payload.

 #### `totalOrderIs(value1, value2, check1, check2?) <> logic`